ansilmbabl/heatmap-from-static-cameras/README.md

 # heatmap-from-static-cameras
-heatmap of moving objects in static camera
+heatmap of moving objects from a static camera